SageMathOER-CCC/linear-algebra-with-sage/README.md

 ### Submitting a Pull Request

-After making your changes in the feature branch, you're ready to submit a pull request for review:
+After making your changes in the feature branch, you are ready to submit a pull request for review:

 1. Go to the GitHub repository and select the option to make a pull request for your feature branch.
 2. Ensure that the base repository and branch are correct.